openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

         openSUSE Board election 2010](http://news.opensuse.org/2011/01/12/the-opensuse-board-election-2010/)**

 The openSUSE Board Election process, started in December 2010, is heading full-speed for
       the planned announcement of the results on January 26, 2011.
-Today the voting begins and itâ€™s time to take a closer look at the candidates and [make up our minds](https://connect.opensuse.org/pg/polls/read/digitaltomm/10769/opensuse-board-election-2011)!
+Today the voting begins and it’s time to take a closer look at the candidates and [make up our minds](https://connect.opensuse.org/pg/polls/read/digitaltomm/10769/opensuse-board-election-2011)!

 <table cellpadding="0" cellspacing="0" border="0" width="25%" summary="manufactured viewport for HTML img" ><tr >